Zhousiru/md-indexer/README.md

 # md-indexer

-An opinionated static API generator for Markdown documents
+An opinionated static API generator for Markdown documents.

 **From**